Swipe to Navigate

 The Constituent Assembly of India adopts Article 370 of the Indian Constitution, an interim measure giving special status and autonomy to Jammu and Kashmir.
 New Delhi's jurisdiction is limited to just three areas: defense, foreign affairs and communications.

-Sheikh Abdullah and Jawaharlal Nehru conclude Delhi Agreement.
+Sheikh Abdullah and Jawaharlal Nehru conclude the Delhi Agreement.
 Jammu and Kashmir gets autonomy.
-It promises its regions, like Jammu and Ladakh, autonomy too.
+It promises its regions, like Jammu and Ladakh, autonomy as well.

 A presidential order under Article 370 gives Jammu and Kashmir the right to define permanent residents.
-Others cannot vote, stand for elections, own property, buy land, get government employment or gain any other benefits in the state.
-The order becomes Article 35A and meets resentment because no other Indian state has such privileges.
+The government now decides who can vote, contest elections, own property, buy land, get government employment or gain any other benefits in the state.
+The order becomes Article 35A and is met with resentment because no other Indian state has such privileges.

 After the Tibetan uprising, the Dalai Lama flees to India and China formally annexes Tibet.
 A few years earlier, China had taken over Aksai Chin, a part of Ladakh that India claimed.
 India-China tensions rise.